What if my partner is not willing to attend family mediation?

 I may suspend or end the mediation at any stage if doubts arise as to the ongoing suitability of mediation.
 In cases where mediation is not suitable, I will explain to you and your ex-partner the other options open to you both to sort out your disputes.
 I will complete and send out relevant forms that you will need to bring to your solicitors attention, showing that you have attended a MIAM to allow you to continue your case through the traditional route, with the advice and support of your solicitors.

 I will also recommend other professional services that maybe helpful to you both.

 How much will it cost?

-Mediation sessions are usually booked for 90 minutes although we can offer half day and full day sessions where it is considered appropriate.
-The cost to each of you will be £262.50 plus VAT and there is a charge for preparing outcome letters based on the hourly rate of £350.00 plus VAT and preparing the final documents (open financial summary and memorandum of understanding) at the end of the case, which is usually no more than the cost of a meeting.
+Mediation sessions are usually booked for 90 minutes although we can offer half day and full day sessions where it is considered proper.
+The cost to each of you will be £262.50 plus VAT and there is a charge for preparing outcome letters based on the hourly rate of £350.00 plus VAT and preparing the last documents (open financial summary and memorandum of understanding) at the end of the case, which is usually no more than the cost of a meeting.
 The cost involved with mediation will be shared equally or as per your agreement.

 This may seem expensive but the cost of family mediation is a lot cheaper than both of you paying solicitors to negotiate mutually acceptable terms.
 Charges are always fully discussed before mediation starts and you will be given an estimate of costs based on your circumstances.

 A lot will depend on the number of issues that you need to resolve.
 If the issues are limited to say, discussing and agreeing the children’s arrangements then this can be sorted out in as little as one or two mediation sessions.
 If the issues are more complex, mediation could take longer to help you resolve matters.